renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Navigator.md

 Navigator can manipulate the playback position and block-loop of a pattern in realtime.
 You can do this, even playback is happening in a different pattern than the currently selected one.

-The application has three mappings, and is suitable for almost any controller (see [requirements](#requirements)).

 ## Basic operation

   * Tap a button to move to a new position in the pattern.
-  * When playback is stopped, moves the edit-position instead.
+  * When playback is stopped, moves the edit-position.
+Otherwise, the playhead.
   * Press+hold a single button to loop and/or select this range.
-  * Pressing two buttons will create a loop range between the buttons.
+  * Press two buttons to create a looped range.

 ### Controlling looped ranges